chinagreenelvis/MAME-Coin-Control/README.md

 MAME must be started using the command line option: -keyboardprovider dinput

 All controllers must be connected and turned on before starting the script.
-MAME's keybindings for "start" and "service" should all be left to their defaults (Numbers 1-8), including the start buttons for individual player controls.
+MAME's keybindings for "start" and "coin" should all be left to their defaults (Numbers 1-8), including the start buttons for individual player controls.

 The included sound files for activation/deactivation notifications were created using the website https://15.ai/